jomapps/broadstreet-campaigns/docs/entity-reference/campaigns.md

-# Campaigns
+500631# Campaigns

 ## Overview

 Campaigns represent advertising campaigns that run on a network.
 Each campaign belongs to a single network and a single advertiser.
+Campaigns are fully integrated with the **Zustand store architecture** for advanced functionality including copy-to-theme, delete operations, and status filtering.

 ## ID Management